KenLumod/EPORTFOLIO/README.md

    ```
 3. Open the `index.html` file in a web browser.
 4. Explore the various sections of the portfolio.

-Here’s the refined version with everything included in the **Acknowledgments** section:

 ---

 ### **Notable Projects**